Quantifying Data Similarity Using Cross Learning: Numerical Experiments

+For KL Divergence and Wasserstein Distance, the correlation values are relatively high (but still less than 1) under the Mixture Gaussian setting.
+This suggests that these metrics partially capture similarity changes in that setting.
+However, in several other settings, the feature distributions remain the same while only the label distribution changes as similarity varies.
+In those cases, KL Divergence and Wasserstein Distance remain constant, leading to a Spearman correlation of 0.
+For OTDD, the performance is strong in the Mixture Gaussian and 4-class classification settings, where it successfully reflects changes in similarity.
+However, its performance is less stable in other classification settings.
+In addition, the original OTDD formulation cannot be directly applied to regression problems.

-\subsection{{\bf Comparison of CLS Estimation}}
+\subsection{Comparison of CLS Estimation}

 This experiment compares different CLS estimation methods.
 Since the true data-generating mechanism is known, we compute the oracle CLS as the gold standard.
-Table~\ref{tab:diff-common} reports \textit{Diff}, the average absolute deviation across all similarity scenarios,
+Table~\ref{tab:diff-common} reports \textit{Diff}, defined as the average absolute deviation across all similarity levels: